lilianweng/lil-log/_posts/2021-01-02-controllable-neural-text-generation.md

 ---

-> The modern langage model with SOTA results on many NLP tasks is trained on large scale free text on the Internet.
+> The modern language model with SOTA results on many NLP tasks is trained on large scale free text on the Internet.
 It is challenging to steer such a model to generate content with desired attributes.
 Although still not perfect, there are several approaches for controllable text generation, such as guided or learned decoding strategy, smart prompt design, or fine-tuning the model with various methods.

 <!--more-->

-<span style="color: #286ee0;">[Updated on 2021-02-01: Improved the post to version 2.0 with several missing work added.]</span>
+<span style="color: #286ee0;">[Updated on 2021-02-01: Improved the post to version 2.0 with several missing work added and fixed many typos.]</span>

 There is a gigantic amount of free text on the Web, several magnitude more than labelled benchmark datasets.
 The state-of-the-art language models (LM) are trained with unsupervised Web data in large scale.
 When generating samples from LM by iteratively sampling the next token, we do not have much control over attributes of the output text, such as the topic, the style, the sentiment, etc. Many applications would demand a good control over the model output.
 For example, if we plan to use LM to generate reading materials for kids, we would like to guide the output stories to be safe, educational and easily understood by children.